Home » Cricket » Top 12 Young Emerging Batsmen (Young Cricketers), Who are the Future of the Indian Cricket Team?

 • International Cricket Exposure: U19 World Cup, India A, or senior-team call-ups.

-• Technique & Adaptability: Mastery against spin, pace, and impact on game.
+• Technique & Adaptability: Mastery against spin, pace, and impact on the game.

 • Future Potential: Ability to excel across formats.

-Sportsdribble.com brings you our absolute list of the top 12 young emerging batsmen in 2025.
+Sportsdribble.com brings you our absolute top 12 young Indian cricket players list in 2025.

 List of Young Indian Cricket Players